hwdsl2/self-hosted-ai-stack/docs/backup-restore.md

 This guide covers how to back up and restore your Self-Hosted AI Stack data, including API keys, model weights, and service configurations. **Always back up before upgrading images.**

+Run `docker compose` commands from the directory where you started the stack.
+For sub-stacks, this is usually `stacks/<name>/`; for the full stack, this is the repository root.

 ## What's stored in volumes

 Each service stores its data in a named Docker volume: